Piano Video Lessons has 2 ways to learn!

 Who am I?

-My name is Lisa, and I have been teaching piano lessons in person in my Private Studio to students of all ages and levels for more than a decade.
+Hi!
+My name is Lisa, and I have been teaching piano lessons in person in my Private Studio to students of all ages and levels since graduating from University.

 Over the years, I have heard so many adults lament that they wished they had taken lessons, or that they had never quit.

-Many adults just don’t have the interest, opportunity, or financial ability to commit to a regular piano lesson with an in-person teacher.
+Many adults don’t have opportunity to take a regular piano lesson with an in-person teacher.
 They, and you, are turning to the internet for help.
+Sometimes that ‘help’ isn’t very organized.
+It’s my mission to change that!

 Online learning is opening horizons!